 Back in the day, the average household had a computer or two to connect.
 Now, with smartphones, iPads, smart TVs and so much more, it doesn't take long for your WiFi network to hop aboard the struggle bus.

 "Surprisingly, even if a connected device isn't actively sending/receiving data, it will still consume some of the available bandwidth," says Neil Parker, chief technical officer and co-founder of the livestream wedding app Lovecast, in an email.
 "What this means is that if you have many devices connected, you can start to see slowdowns or drops in your WiFi connection."

 Parker says that the first and easiest fix is to disconnect unused devices from your WiFi.
-The easiest way to do this is to simply change your WiFi password, which will kick everyone off.
+The simplest way to do this is to simply change your WiFi password, which will kick everyone off.
 Then, you can allow only certain devices to rejoin.
-"If that's not feasible, you can also try to switch bands (maybe connect to the 5 GHz band instead of the 2.4 GHz where it may be less crowded)," he suggests.
+"If that's not feasible, you can also try to switch bands (maybe connect to the 5 or 6 GHz band instead of the 2.4 GHz, where it may be less crowded)," he suggests.

 You might have too many devices connected for the internet speed you're paying for.
-If this is the case, contact your internet provider about upgrading to a higher speed.
+If this is the case, contact your internet provider about upgrading to an internet plan with a higher speed.
 But you may want to try some of our other fixes first before spending the money.

 If you checked your device manager and determine your network adapter isn't working, you can try resetting your network.
 While this is not the most convenient option, going back to factory settings can end issues with your internet dropping.
 Your computer and other devices will forget WiFi network names, VPN settings and more.